markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 - Categories: strings
 	- scikit-learn

+All above issues create overfitting in tree based algorithms.

-The second problem I mentioned is the presence of flavors or strings in categorical variables.
+The second problem I mentioned is the presence of labels or strings in categorical variables.
 These problems come in three flavors.

 The first is the cardinality of the variable.

-And by this by cardinality I mean the number of different flavors or categories that the variable can
+And by this, by cardinality, I mean the number of different flavors or categories that the variable can

 take in fact variables with big number of categories tend to dominate over variables with smaller number